github/semantic/semantic-python/README.md

 # Semantic support for Python

-This package implements `semantic` support for Python using the `semantic-core` intermediate language.
+This package implements `semantic` support for Python.